 5) Paramarth Niketan

 Parmarth Niketan is an ashram located on next of the holy Ganges and in the lap of the Himalayas.
-Ashram is just next to the Ganges you can go to the Ganges by walk they have their own private ghat Parmarth Niketan offers comfort, inspiration and upliftment for your body, mind and spirit as well as a deeper connection with the Divine.
+The ashram is just next to the Ganges you can go to the Ganges by walk they have their own private ghat Parmarth Niketan offers comfort, inspiration, and upliftment for your body, mind, and spirit also as a deeper reference to the Divine.
 The daily activities at Parmarth Niketan include morning universal prayers, daily yoga and meditation classes, daily sat sang and lecture programs, kirtan, the world-renowned Ganga Aarti at sunset, as well as Nature Cure and Ayurvedic treatment.
-There are frequently special cultural and spiritual programs given by visiting admired saints, acclaimed musicians, spiritual and social leaders and others.
-Additionally, there are frequent camps in which pilgrims come from across the world to partake in intensive courses on yoga, meditation, pranayama, stress management, acupressure, Reiki and other ancient Indian sciences.
+There are frequently special cultural and non secular programs given by visiting loved saints, acclaimed musicians, non secular and social leaders et al. Additionally, there are frequent camps in which pilgrims come from across the world to partake in intensive courses on yoga, meditation, pranayama, stress management, acupressure, Reiki and other ancient Indian sciences.

 Parmarth Niketan is open for all, with no discrimination on the basis of race, gender, nationality, religion, caste or creed.
-Parmarth Niketan is also organized the “International Yoga Festival” every year in month of March 1 to 7 March.
+Parmarth Niketan has additionally organized the “International Yoga Festival” once a year in the month of March 1 to 7 March.
 They also organize the famous Ganga Aarti every day in evening ceremony is filled with devotional song, prayer, ritual and a tangible sense of the divinity of Mother Ganga.
-The aarti, a decorative oil lamp, lined with dozens of flames burning in pure ghee – is offered to Goddess Ganges.
+The aarti, an ornamental oil lamp, lined with dozens of flames burning in pure ghee – is offered to Goddess Ganges.
 Ganga Aarti at Parmarth Niketan is organized and performed by ashram residents, particularly the children who are studying the Vedas there.
 The ceremony commences with the singing of bhajans, prayers, and a purifying and sacred ritual that takes place around a fire, with the offerings made to Agni, the fire god.
-The lamps are lit and the aarti takes place as the final part of the ceremony.
-The children sing along with the spiritual head of the ashram, in sweet, unforgettable voices.
-A huge statue of Lord Shiva overlooks the proceedings.
+The lamps are lit and therefore the aarti takes place as the final a part of the ceremony.
+The children sing with the spiritual head of the ashram, in sweet, unforgettable voices.
+A huge sculpture of Lord Shiva overlooks the proceedings.

 Everyone present for the aarti was engaged likewise.
-Thus, uncountable floating lamps adorned the rapid current of the Ganga.
-The starry night sky seemed to be a reflection of the river below.
-The river, honored as mother, looked amazing, dressed in a sari embroidered in trembling flames of gold.
+Thus, uncountable floating lamps adorned the speedy current of the Ganga.
+The starlit night sky gave the impression to be a mirrored image of the stream below.
+The river, honored as a mother, looked superb, wearing a saree embroidered in trembling flames of gold.
 Rishikesh was heaven in divinity’s lap.